 The end of a year can bring with it a lot of mixed emotions.

-To avoid jumping on the self-criticism bandwagon, the end of the year is a great time to cultivate some mindful self-compassion.
+To avoid jumping on the self-criticism bandwagon, consider cultivating some mindful self-compassion at the end of the year instead.

-Self-compassion actually involves taking responsibility for our behavior – the good, the bad and the ugly – and accepting ourselves as human.
-Self-compassion involves recognizing that suffering and feelings of personal inadequacy are part of the shared human experience – something that we all go through.
+In fact, self-compassion actually involves taking responsibility for our behavior—the good, the bad, and the ugly—and accepting ourselves as human.
+Self-compassion involves recognizing that suffering and feelings of personal inadequacy are part of the shared human experience—something that we all go through.

 This means that we can be kind and gentle with ourselves.
 Instead of judging and criticizing ourselves for our various shortcomings, we can be understanding when confronted with personal failings.

-Self-compassion also stems from the willingness to observe our negative thoughts and emotions with openness and clarity, using mindful awareness.
-In this receptive state we can observe our thoughts and feelings as they are, without trying to suppress or push them away.
+Self-compassion also stems from the willingness to observe our negative thoughts and emotions with openness and clarity.
+We can do this by using mindful awareness.
+In this receptive state, we can observe our thoughts and feelings as they are, without trying to suppress or push them away.

-In addition, this research shows that self compassion breeds resilience, those who are more self-compassionate are less self critical and suffer less from negative self-judgement.
+In addition, this research shows that self-compassion breeds resilience and that those who are more self-compassionate are less self-critical and suffer less from negative self-judgement.

-Here is a 5 step self-compassion method to use if you are feeling stressed, disappointed or angry at yourself:
+Here is a five-step self-compassion method to use if you are feeling stressed, disappointed, or angry at yourself:

-Acknowledge: Now, take a moment to acknowledge that you are feeling this pain.
+Take a moment to acknowledge that you are feeling this pain.
 Acknowledge that this pain actually hurts.
-Then, tell yourself that it is ok to have pain, everyone feels pain from time to time.
+Then, tell yourself that it is okay to have pain.
+Everyone feels pain from time to time.

-Comfort: Then, think about how you would comfort a friend or family member who is feeling pain or stress.
-Comfort yourself with kind and understanding words just like you would a loved one.
+Think about how you would comfort a friend or family member who is feeling pain or stress.
+Comfort yourself with kind and understanding words just as you would a loved one.

 I am definitely not an expert in self-compassion.
 It is a work in progress, for sure.

-However, the self-compassion method above has been very helpful to me, personally.
+However, the self-compassion method above has been very helpful to me.

 As with anything, there is some work that is involved in cultivating more self-compassion in our lives.

 However, the real task is to simply be open to life just as it is.
-Acceptance isn’t about “giving up”.
-It is having the strength to “let go” of control and instead being open to other possibilities.
+Acceptance isn’t about giving up.
+It is having the strength to let go of control and instead be open to other possibilities.